Anthony Czarnik: Hexaazatriphenylene Hexanitrile and its Derivatives

 Czarnik reported the first synthesis of Hexaazatriphenylene Hexanitrile, a hydrogen-free polyfunctional heterocycle with D3h symmetry, in 1986.
-Because of the properties of this compound, it has found application in the preparation of OLEDs for TV screens and is been investigated for use in improving lithium-ion batteries.
+Because of the properties of this compound, it has found application in the preparation of OLEDs for TV screens and is being investigated for use in improving lithium-ion batteries.

-RNA-Targeted Small Molecule Drugs
+RNA-targeting small molecule drugs

 In 1998, Dr. Czarnik’s group at Parke-Davis reported the first successful drug discovery effort in which RNA was the target.
 His group also conducted the first successful effort to discover small molecule drugs that work by binding to RNA.
 This has led to the creation of a new field of drug discovery, notably the focus of startup companies and scientific conferences.

 DNA Sequencing Using Self-Assembled Microarrays

 The DNA analyzers developed at Illumina, which was co-founded by Czarnik in 1998, use the patented technology of multiplex decoding of array sensors with microspheres to read genetic codes.
 As a result, the analyzers have reduced the cost of sequencing a human genome.